SamFratantonio/IT1025Fall2020FullTerm/Lab4A/readme.md

 ## File Formats
 * Explain the similarities and differences between jpg, gif and png files.
+ * The difference between JPG and PNG is that PNG uses lossless compression and JPG uses lossy compression.
+GIF files are essentially the older version of PNG files.
+ PNGs are best for photos with high contrast, illustrations, things that need a transparent background.
+ JPEGs are best for larger photographs that need to be compressed because the file size is too large.
+ GIFs are primarily used for animations.

 # Operating Systems
 Upload screenshots for Operating System tasks to github